codingMustache/codingMustache/README.md

 ## Joke of the Day

-My friend keeps telling me "Cheer up.
-You aren't stuck in a deep hole in the ground, filled with water."
-I know he means well.
+What do you do on a remote island?
+Try and find the TV island it belongs to.

 ## Daily Trivia

 Which of these is not a layer in the OSI model for data communications?
- 1. Physical Layer
+ 1. Connection Layer
- 2. Transport Layer
+ 2. Physical Layer
- 3. Application Layer
+ 3. Transport Layer
- 4. Connection Layer
+ 4. Application Layer

 <details>
   <summary>Answer</summary>